Allison Transmission Holdings, Inc. research snapshot

 Business qualityAllison sells fully automatic transmissions, propulsion systems, service parts, and off-highway drive and motion solutions for commercial, defense, construction, mining, energy, and agricultural applications.High

-MoatThe moat comes from engineering know-how, product validation, an installed base, distributor coverage, service parts, and customer switching friction.
-It is strongest in heavy-duty applications where reliability matters and weakest where electric drivetrains can bypass a conventional transmission.High
+MoatThe moat comes from engineering know-how, field validation, an installed base, distributor coverage, service parts, and customer switching friction.
+It is strongest in heavy-duty and defense applications where reliability matters and weakest where electric drivetrains can bypass a conventional transmission.High

 ManagementCEO David Graziosi has deep Allison finance and operating experience.
 The key management test is whether the Dana acquisition earns its cost, captures the targeted synergies, and still allows disciplined deleveraging and shareholder returns.Medium-high

-Risk levelRisk is medium-high because total debt reached $4.292 billion after the acquisition, Q1 interest expense increased, and electrification, truck cycles, off-highway demand, and integration can all affect cash conversion.High
+Risk levelRisk is medium-high because total debt reached $4.292 billion at Q1 2026, interest expense rose, and integration, heavy-duty and off-highway cycles, defense timing, and electrification can all affect cash conversion.High

-AI confidenceThe data confidence is high for reported figures and current technical snapshots, but lower for long-range normalized earnings and the timing of synergy realization.High data confidence
+AI confidenceThe data confidence is high for reported figures and current technical snapshots, but lower for long-range normalized earnings and the timing of synergy and defense revenue realization.High data confidence

-Investment certaintyInvestment certainty is medium because the core franchise is proven, yet the acquisition creates a new balance-sheet and execution phase at the same time that powertrain technology is changing.Medium
+Investment certaintyInvestment certainty is medium because the core franchise is proven and defense momentum is improving, yet the acquisition creates a new balance-sheet and execution phase at the same time that powertrain technology is changing.Medium

 ALSN AI stock forecast